celestiaorg/docs/nodes/mocha-testnet.md

 :::tip Bridge nodes
 Mentioned below RPC endpoints do not guarantee you the download of full blocks from them.
-We advise that if you are running a bridge node, that you also run a local [full consensus node](./full-consensus-node.md) in order to download full blocks from it.
+We advise that if you are running a bridge node, that you also run a local [consensus node](./consensus-node.md) in order to download full blocks from it.
 :::